cilginc/cilginc.github.io/_posts/2025-06-21-Ultimate_Compression_Algorithms_Tier_List.md

 # Last Thoughts

 These been a great experiment for me.
 I think using zip on linux is not a good solution because gzip is better and open source.
+My favorite one on this list `zstd` of course.
+Because it's very very fast.
+And you know sometimes you need to transfer some big files over your home network.
+And you have enough file space.
+If you are using gigabit ethernet, I think compressing with `zstd` will speed up the process.
+I also like `xz` beacuse I't have the smallest file size (I'm ignoring `brotli` it is too slow).
+I think `brotli` is not bad for homelabs.
+You know there is a computers that doing nothing but a running some webservers.
+Just give a `brotli` compression and the whole month will be 100% CPU.
+It can be worth the waiting.
+Anyways here is my go to algorithms for tasks:

+- Sharing archive on public: `brotli`
+- If you don't like waiting: `xz`
+- Log backups and json: `bzip2`
+- If file size is under `10G` and I don't know which algorithm is best for that file: `gzip`
+- Same thing but if it is over `10G`: `zstd`

+You can use your own defaults, just inspect the charts and pick one for your needs.

+Thank you for reading me.
+I hope this blog post was useful to you.